iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 - And read the announcement of the staking start [here](https://blog.iota.org/iota-staking-start/)

 ### Currently, there are several different staking scenarios planned:
-1. Staking IOTA to bootstrap the Shimmer and Assembly networks to create the initial token supply for those two networks.
+1. Staking IOTA to bootstrap the Shimmer and Assembly networks, creating the initial token supply for those two networks.
 2. Staking IOTA to secure the Tangle as the base layer for the Assembly network and further distribute Assembly tokens to IOTA stakers.
 3. Staking Assembly tokens to secure the Assembly network and reward Assembly token stakers.
 4. Staking Shimmer tokens to secure the Shimmer tangle and reward Shimmer token stakers.